quannguyen247/BTMatrix8051_16x16/README.md

 # BTMatrix8051

-Wireless 16×16 WS2812B LED matrix driven by a CH552T and controlled from a PC through an HC-05 Bluetooth module.
+Wireless 16×16 WS2812B LED matrix controlled from a PC through an HC-05 Bluetooth module and driven by a CH552T 8051-based microcontroller.

 ## Overview